cestella/presentations/CHUG_Pig_for_Data_Science/README.md

-ApacheCon 2014 -- Apache Pig as a Data Science Tool
+Cleveland Hadoop User Group on May 2014 -- Apache Pig as a Data Science Tool

 The code in this repository is Apache v2 licensed.
 However, the Stanford CoreNLP license is GPL (you can find a copy in the licenses